 East Village What?
 Why would any reasonable person step off the steamy city streets and pay money to sit in an even steamier confined space?
 Because once you’re vaporized it’ll feel downright autumnal back outside.
 Swing by the Russian and Turkish Baths just before sundown when the temperature drops a bit for maximum effect.

 Hunts Point, Bronx Can’t sleep because you’re afraid of a four-digit ConEd bill?
 Unplug that A/C and spend the night in the 40 degree warehouse of the New Fulton Fish Market, an experience every New Yorker should have at least once.
-Bundle up and walk through the fish stands to see seafood from all over the world and then stock up on frozen and fresh seafood at wholesale prices to eat throughout the summer.
+Bundle up and walk through the fish stands between the market’s opening at 1am and closing at 7am to see seafood from all over the world and then stock up on frozen and fresh seafood at wholesale prices to eat throughout the summer.

 Gowanus This 21+ shuffleboard club and bar is cool and dark enough to cut the thickest humidity and the brightest UV rays.
 Courts run $40, which shakes out to a steal when divided between you and a few of your sweatiest friends.
 And if shuffleboard makes you shuffle-bored, you can still enjoy the sprawling venue’s resort decor with Mai Tais and Margaritas.